You can install connectors, uninstall connectors, and work with connector dependencies in both Anypoint Studio and Maven.

 Complete the following procedure to manually add connector dependencies to your project’s classpath in Studio.

-In the Package Explorer pane, right-click on your project’s name, then select Build Path > Add Libraries.
+In the Package Explorer pane, right-click the project name, and click Build Path > Add Libraries.

 In the Add Libraries wizard, select Anypoint Connector Dependencies, and click Next.